Recycle Rewards FAQs

 • Manage the financial and administrative aspects of the scheme

-• Conduct audits of the scheme to prevent fraud
+• Conduct audits of the scheme to prevent potential fraud

 • Pay refund amounts and collection network costs to the Network Operator